 - Ground paprika and olive oil for garnish

-Add all the ingredients to a blender and blend for about 1 minute or until smooth.
+Add all the ingredients to a blender and blend for about 2 to 3 minutes or until smooth.
 Blend longer for a smoother consistency.
 You may need to stop half way through and scrape down the sides with a spatula.

 Pour the hummus into a dish.
 Use the back of spoon to draw in a circular path into the hummus.

 Pour a little olive oil into the path and sprinkle with paprika.
 Enjoy with your favourite pita bread or crackers!